Woman in a Dressing Gown: Production

 The play was seen by film director J. Lee Thompson who approached Ted Willis and suggested they turn it into a film.
 Thompson and Willis formed a company with Frank Godwin, and they did a deal with Robert Clark at Associated British.
 Associated British agreed to finance the film, the writer, producer and director agreed to defer half their fees and the company would take one-third of worldwide profits.

 According to Godwin, Joan Miller, who was in the original TV play, was offered a role at Stratford and was unable to reprise her performance.
 So it was decided to cast Yvonne Mitchell who had worked with Thompson in Yield to the Night.

 The film was shot over eight weeks in early 1957.
 The mobile Arriflex camera was used.

 Reception

 Box office

 The film was one of the most popular at the British box office in 1957.
 According to Kinematograph Weekly the film was "in the money" at the British box office in 1957.

 Godwin says the film got into profit by a sale to the USSR of £10,000.

 According to Willis the film earned £450,000 during its original run and eventually took £1 million.
-However Associated British said costs of promotion and disitribution meant there were no profits.
+However Associated British said costs of promotion and distribution meant there were no profits.
 In 1961 J. Lee Thompson said the film lost money.
 Nonetheless, the same team then filmed another play by Willis No Trees on the Street.